jasonisgr8/linux_scripts/README.md

 ##  :heavy_exclamation_mark: Requirements

 A linux operating system.
-Recommend Kali Linux 2016 "rolling" edition.
+Recommend Parrot OS or Kali Linux "Rolling" edition.

 ## :octocat: Credits
 1. No one